 SCOPE: Shot of LAD Videographer: Important/difficult step TEXT: LAD visible only w/in first min of surgery

 To induce myocardial infarction, use a 6-0 suture to tie a square knot tightly around the vessel two times without severing the artery [1-TXT].
 Blanching at the apex should be observed immediately [2].
+Editorial Note: the best clip to use for this is clip 004 around 2:30

-SCOPE: Suture being tied TEXT: Apex blanching should immediately be observed
+SCOPE: Suture being tied TEXT: Apex blanching should immediately be observed.
+Editorial note: This may be hard to see in many shots, since the heart needs to be placed back into the chest cavity directly after ligation.
+If the blanching cannot be seen on any shots, it is okay to exclude this shot.

-Rebecca Salamon: It’s important to remain consistent on the suture placement along the LAD.
+Rebecca Salamon: It’s important to remain consistent on the suture placement along the LAD for a similar infarct size.
 This is best achieved by accessing the heart quickly, when the blood is still flowing through the arteries [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera